universal-ctags/ctags/docs/windows.rst

 Microsoft Visual Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most users of Visual Studio will use the IDE and not the command line to compile a project.
 But by default a shortcut to the command prompt that sets the proper path is installed in the Start Menu.
 When this command prompt is used ``nmake -f mk_mvc.mak`` will compile ctags.
+You can also go into the ``win32`` subdirectory and run ``msbuild ctags_vs2013.sln`` for the default build.
+Use ``msbuild ctags_vs2013.sln /p:Configuration=Release`` to specifically build a release build.
+MSBuild is what the IDE uses internally and therefore will product the same files as the IDE.

 GCC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~